entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 420. Linguiform process of the suborbital plate: absent (0); present (1).
 >  -  The absence of a linguiform process is  observed in *Rhinosteus*, *Microsteus augusticeps* (Stensiö, 1963, figs. 100e, 101b), and *Melanosteus*.

+421. Dorsal process of posterior superognathal: absent (0); present (1).
+>  -  Lelièvre *et al.* (1987): A monophyletic group includes Pachyosteus, Rhinosteus, and Melanosteus.
+The synapomorphy retained is the loss of the dorsal process of the posterior superognathal plate (Character 10, Fig. 6).

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.